 Those are the words of Lancashire author, Edwin Waugh, on the subject of the composers, singers, and instrumentalists whose activities spanned the years between the 1740s and the 1860s.

 Theirs was the music of ordinary people - weavers, spinners, farm-hands, who used the strong harmonies and counterpoint that tended to be ignored by the trained choirs of the high church.

 Anyone familiar with Thomas Hardy`s Under The Greenwood Tree will know of his loving account of the Mellstock Quire, a band of singers and musicians, including his own father and grandfather.
 Their robust melody-making issued forth from the west gallery of Stinsford Church in pre-Victorian days, as did similar music in similar galleries all over the country, giving rise to the term West Gallery Music, by which this style of singing has become known in recent years.

 Today's Larks of Dean Quire continue this tradition, though our rendering of hymns, psalms, anthems, and carols, are mostly performed unaccompanied.
-We usually meet on the 1st &3rd Sundays of each month in the Laurel Play Centre, Tottington, Bury, Lancs - at the same venue where the pop group ELBOW used to rehearse in the 1980s when the were called SOFT.
+We usually meet on the 1st &3rd Sundays of each month at Bury United Reformed Church, Parson's Lane, Bury, BL9 0LY

 If you live within easy reach of Bury, and are interested in singing or playing this kind of music - or if you wish them to perform at your church, concert, folk-festival, do get in touch.

 NOTE: When emailing replace -AT- with @ before posting